RLHFlow/RLHF-Reward-Modeling/math/README.md

 We only train on the assistant round (the “+” and “−”).
 The training code and more detailed hyper-parameter configuration are also available in `llama-3.1-orm.yaml` and `llama-3.1-prm.yaml`.

-We mention in passing that the idea of formulating the reward modeling as an instruction task was proved to be effective in Slic-HF and RSO in pairwise preference model training and RLHFlow developed the state-of-the-art open-source models by formulating the problem as a chat task.
-More recently, a similar idea has been developed under the name of generative reward model.

 ### ORM Training